-A new report by Georgetown Law’s Center on Privacy and Technology finds law enforcement agencies across the US can access the facial photos of over 117 million US adults stored in government datasets, raising serious questions about privacy and poor transparency.
+A report by Georgetown Law’s Center on Privacy and Technology finds law enforcement agencies across the US can access the facial photos of over 117 million US adults stored in government datasets, raising serious questions about privacy and poor transparency.

 Based on over 100 information requests, the researchers reveal the FBI, state and local police departments are using or building facial recognition systems to compare the faces of suspected criminals to their driver’s license and ID photos in a mostly opaque and unregulated manner.

 Moreover, few agencies have instituted 'meaningful protections' to prevent misuse of the technology, the report states.

 Sector: Govt - police

 Technology: Facial recognition

 News, commentary, analysis

 Published: November 2021